nmakke/MkDocsTest/docs/index.md

 <!-- [<img src="https://s18955.pcdn.co/wp-content/uploads/2018/02/github.png" width="25"/>](https://github.com/user/repository/subscription) -->

-This living review was proposed in the mentioned review in analogy with [ML-HEP](https://iml-wg.github.io/HEPML-LivingReview/).
+This living review was proposed in the mentioned review in analogy with [HEP ML Living Review](https://iml-wg.github.io/HEPML-LivingReview/).
 The goal is to list all research works on symbolic regression, so it is expected that ***this list will continue to evolve***.
 The fact that a paper is listed in this document does not endorse or validate its content - that is for the community (and for peer review) to decide.

 ## **SR Methods**